-The Sorensen Institute’s High School Leaders Program (HSLP) offers a two-week program with three hours of graded college credit program on the grounds of the University of Virginia.
+The Sorensen Institute’s High School Leaders Program (HSLP) is a two-week program that takes place on the grounds of the University of Virginia.
+Individuals who successfully complete the program earn three hours of graded college credit.
 HSLP involves a concentrated study in civics, youth leadership, and Virginia politics and government.
 HSLP is designed for high school students who live and/or attend high school in Virginia.
 The HSLP is based on a firm belief that young people not only can make a positive difference in their communities, they should be strongly encouraged to do so.
 Apply to the next HLSP program.

 GOALS OF HSLP